Heart Shaped Valentines Cookies

 Heart Shaped Valentines Cookies will keep nicely for up to a week in an airtight container at room temperature.

-You can freeze the shortbread dough and bake from frozen, allow another 7 minutes baking time.
+You can freeze the shortbread dough and bake from frozen, allowing another 7 minutes of baking time.

 Also, you can freeze the cookies once baked and before decorating, should you want to decorate them at a later date.